Duanyll/duanyll.com-hexo/README.md

 3. Run `yarn`
 4. Run `yarn build`

 And the static site will be inside the `public` folder.
+Refer to [.github\workflows\hexo.yml](.github/workflows/hexo.yml) for CI build process.

 ## Markdown Writing Extensions